 What is a life coach?

 Not just about giving advice, life coaching involves building relationships with clients and supporting them to make positive changes.
-Instead of fixing a client's problems, a life coach provides the tools necessary for the client to face and manage these challenges on their own.
+Instead of fixing a client's problems, a life coach provides the tools necessary for the client to manage these challenges on their own.

-Depending on the type of coaching you specialise in, be it career, relationship, personal development or health and wellbeing, you could work with individuals, groups or organisations.
+Depending on the type of life coaching you specialise in, be it career, relationship, personal development or health and wellbeing, you could work with individuals, groups or organisations.

 Do I need a degree to become a life coach?

-As it's not a graduate career, specific life coaching degrees are hard to find.
-The majority of undergraduate courses tend to focus on sport or business coaching.
+Because it's not a graduate career, life coaching degrees are hard to find.
+The majority of undergraduate courses focus on sport or business coaching.
 However, the University of Cambridge's Institute of Continuing Education (ICE) offers an undergraduate Certificate in Coaching.
-Studied part time over the course of a year, the programme provides students with the communication and inter-personal skills necessary for establishing and maintaining an effective coaching relationship.
-You'll cover modules such as 'Introduction to coaching: core skills and methodologies', 'Raising awareness in self and others' and 'Coaching applications and practice'.
-The course costs £4,000.
+Studied part time over the course of a year, the programme provides students with the communication and interpersonal skills necessary for establishing and maintaining an effective coaching relationship.
+You'll cover modules such as Introduction to coaching: core skills and methodologies, Raising awareness in self and others and Coaching applications and practice.
+The course costs £4,500.

 At postgraduate level, general coaching and mentoring courses are more widely available.
 This is good news for those who studied an unrelated degree but would like to pursue a career in coaching.
 For example, the University of Warwick provides a three-year, part-time Coaching MA.
-Core units include 'Listening, Questioning and Direct Communication', 'Establishing Trust and Building Relationships', 'The Coaching Process' and 'The Use of Self and Coaching Presence'.
+Core units include Listening, questioning and direct communication, Establishing trust and building relationships, The coaching process and The use of self and coaching presence.

-Newcastle University and Oxford Brookes University also offer Masters courses in coaching and mentoring.
-Programmes cost £6,300 and £13,600 respectively.
 Discover more about Masters degrees and explore your postgraduate funding options.

 Search postgraduate coaching courses.

 While university study provides an in depth knowledge of general coaching practices, as well as opportunities to extend your professional networks, it's unlikely to increase your chances of success or boost your prospects in what is currently an unregulated profession.
+As such, consider the time and financial commitment carefully before applying for a course.

-Are life coaching courses are available?
+Are life coaching courses available?

 All of the following organisations run courses accredited by at least one of the above associations.

-With i-coach Academy you can study the Foundation in Coaching Practice (accredited by the AC, EMCC and ICF) and Coaching Essentials for Managers and Leaders.
+- With i-coach Academy you can study the Foundation in Coaching Practice (accredited by the AC, EMCC and ICF) and Coaching Essentials for Managers and Leaders.
 Courses take seven days and ten weeks respectively.

-Animas Centre for Coaching offers a Diploma in Transformational Coaching, accredited by the AC and ICF.
-Delivered over six modules and taking 9 to 12 months to complete, you'll cover 'Core Coaching Skills', 'Thinking and Beliefs', 'Transformative Presence', 'Narrative Transformations', 'Transforming Paradigms' and 'Ethics and Professional Practice'.
+- Animas Centre for Coaching offers a Diploma in Transformational Coaching, accredited by the AC and ICF.
+Delivered over six modules and taking 9 to 12 months to complete, you'll cover Core coaching skills, Thinking and beliefs, Transformative presence, Narrative transformations, Transforming paradigms and Ethics and professional practice.

-At Full Circle you can choose between the five-month Diploma in Professional Coaching Practice and the 12-month Diploma in Professional Coaching Practice, both accredited by the ICF.
+- At Full Circle you can choose between the five-month Diploma in Professional Coaching Practice and the 12-month Diploma in Professional Coaching Practice, both accredited by the ICF.
 You can also study a nine-month Coaching Mastery programme.

-Pure Coaching Academy runs an intensive eight-week life coaching course, accredited by the IAPC&M. The course syllabus covers a range of modules including 'The coaching principles', 'Confidence coaching', 'Extreme self care', 'Values and vision alignment', 'The fear factor', 'Charisma and rapport' and 'Spiritual coaching'.
+- Pure Coaching Academy runs an intensive eight-week Training to become a life coach course, accredited by the IAPC&M. The course syllabus covers a range of modules including The coaching principles, Confidence coaching, Extreme self care, Values and vision alignment, The fear factor, Charisma and rapport and Spiritual coaching.

-How do I start my coaching career?
+How do I start my life coaching career?

 Opportunities for life coaches with recognised professional qualifications are increasing.
 You could work for the National Health Service (NHS), or as part of community projects in schools, universities or prisons.
 You could also work for a specific organisation, internally mentoring its staff.